 Are nasal steroid sprays safe to use?

 Nasal steroid sprays are the most effective medicine

-available for hay fever, and some products are safe for use in children.
+available for hay fever if your child presents mainly nasal symptoms, and most products are safe for use in children.
 Talk

 to your doctor or pharmacist about which products can safely be used on your